copych/ESP32_S3_Sampler/README.md

 ; Are all the samples of equal loudness?
 If true then we apply amplification according to the midi note velocity. normalized=true

-; Are the samples already amp-enveloped? enveloped=true

-[envelope]
-default = true

-; times in seconds
+; ADSR times in seconds
 attackTime = 0.0
 decayTime = 0.05
 releaseTime = 0.2

-; sustain level 0.0 - 1.0
+; ADSR sustain level 0.0 - 1.0
 sustainLevel = 1.0

+# !!!!!!!!!!!!!!! "enveloped=bool" is no longer supported, as the ADSR is always applyed

+# !!!!!!!!!!!!!!! [envelope] section is no longer supported, [sampleset] now holds global settings

 [filename]
 # Filename elements recognized: